andyfengc/andyfengc.github.io/_drafts/create-angular-project-(14)-life-cycle.md

 In each loop, Angular verifies the beginning value(old value) and ending value(new value) of each property and will throw `ExpressionChangedAfterItHasBeenCheckedError` error if the values are different.

+The problem is that model value is changed by the child after the parent has determined and "rendered" this.

 e.g. we have two components

 parent component